Raffaelo17/fibonacci-benchmark/README.md

 ```

 ## Benchmarking
-Benchmarking is a way to analyze statistical learning algorithms on one or more data sets in which they are able to compare a set of algorithms to find the best approach for an algorithm, the fastest and the most efficient one.
+Benchmarking is provides crucial information to assist you understand how your firm compares with similar organizations, even if they are in a different business or have a different group of clients.

 ## Time Complexity
  the amount of time taken by an algorithm to run